 One of the retailers within Citizen Supply

 The Atlanta Beltline are former railway lines that surround Atlanta.
-The rail lines have been transformed into pathways that people can walk, bike, and jog and connect different outdoor green spaces and neighborhoods around Atlanta.
+The rail lines have been transformed into pathways that people can walk, bike, and jog and connect different outdoor green spaces and neighbourhoods around Atlanta.
 In some parts of the Beltline, you can also find public outdoor art.

 The Beltline from Ponce City Market

-Piedmont Park is an urban park near downtown Atlanta between Midtown and Virginia Highlands neighborhoods.
-Within the park you can walk, jog, bike as well as play basketball, soccer, bocce, baseball, volleyball, tennis, swim, and even fish (with a license of course).
+Piedmont Park is an urban park near downtown Atlanta between Midtown and Virginia Highlands neighbourhoods.
+Within the park, you can walk, jog, bike as well as play basketball, soccer, bocce, baseball, volleyball, tennis, swim, and even fish (with a license of course).
 If you have a dog, there’s a dog park.
 You can also skateboard along the paths!
 There is a green market on Saturdays that runs from March to December in the morning until early afternoon.
 If you are driving, parking is tough around the park but if you’re visiting Ponce City Market, it’s connected by the Beltline and you can walk to it in about 10 minutes.

-I have to admit that after traveling through Georgia and eating so much fried food, I actually didn’t have much of an appetite when I returned to Atlanta.
+I have to admit that after travelling through Georgia and eating so much fried food, I actually didn’t have much of an appetite when I returned to Atlanta.
 I may not be vegan or vegetarian but I am used to eating a lot more vegetables, especially of the unfried variety.
 I’m not a California cliche but I was in desperate need of green juice to reset.
 When I was walking on the Beltline towards Piedmont Park I came across Arden’s Garden, a local juice shop.
 The prices here are really cheap and the juices were tasty!!!

 My new buddy Alan from Alan Maxcy Photography was kind enough to bring me to a coffee shop after our trip around Northeast Georgia.
-He’s big into coffee like me so he took me to his favorite spot in the city, Revelator (he also took me to Sublime Doughnuts and to Ponce City Market).
+He’s big into coffee like me so he took me to his favourite spot in the city, Revelator (he also took me to Sublime Doughnuts and to Ponce City Market).
 They have several locations around the south with 2 in Atlanta.

 While I didn’t officially go to Octane Coffee (I had some of their coffee at a bakery, as seen above), they are probably the most popular place to have coffee in the city and have several locations.

 When I returned to Atlanta I stayed with my friend and wine blogger/podcaster, Elizabeth from Wine for Normal People.
 She lives in the Virginia Highlands area and just minutes away from Alons, a popular bakery, and marketplace, where she took me for lunch.
-These types of places are my favorite because I can pick and choose several items to at then and there and then take treats home with me.
+These types of places are my favourite because I can pick and choose several items to at then and there and then take treats home with me.